 Summary, Stanza by Stanza

 At last, the poet is sure about their upheaval.
 The agents of the upper class have tried to shut the window of opportunity upon their lives.
 Spender thinks it cannot stop them.
 One day they will break open the shackles and run to the green fields.
 The golden sands below and the azure sky above will be their world.
-Nature with the white and green pages of her books will provide knowledge and inspiration.
+Nature with her books’ white and green pages will provide knowledge and inspiration.
 They don’t need the linguistics of the “class” since they know the language of nature.
-With this note of optimism, Stephen Spender ends his poem, ‘An Elementary School Classroom in a Slum’.
+With this note of optimism, Stephen Spender ends his poem, ‘An Elementary School Classroom in a Slum.’

 Analysis, Stanza by Stanza